StoDevX/api/README.md

 - Break dates
 - Northfield Express live bus location
 - St. Olaf user auth
+    - If we were able to make use of verifying a student username/password, we could create all kinds of neat interfaces that would work with student credentials.
 - St. Olaf room reservations api
+    - Initially, just availability of a room at a time.
+    - Ideally, details of the reservation (title, duration, etc) and ability to reserve.
 - Historic dates of graduation